chamaeleonidae/api/docs/apis/tours.md

 With the Chameleon API for Tours, you can:

-- List all the existing tours according to the indicated parameters.
+- List all the existing  Tours according to the indicated parameters.
-- Retrieve a single tour.
+- Retrieve a single  Tour.